-Warren Mather enlisted in the 6th Vermont Volunteer Infantry Regiment on July 23, 1863, because he felt it was his duty ‘to come out and not to whine about it.’
-Born in 1836, he was a blacksmith by trade.
+Warren Mather enlisted in the 6th Vermont Volunteer Infantry Regiment on July 23, 1863, because he felt it duty-bound ‘to come out and not to whine about it.’
+Born in 1836, he worked as a blacksmith.
 He married Ellen ‘Nellie’ Thompson on April 1, 1860 in Bridgewater, Vt.

-He’d been drafted from Plymouth, Vt., and he decided against hiring a substitute or paying $300 to get out of serving.
+He’d gotten drafted from Plymouth, Vt., and he decided against hiring a substitute or paying $300 to get out of serving.
 He enlisted on July 22, 1863.
-He saw action in Virginia, which he described as facing miney balls, grape shot and shells and seeing men killed and wounded all around him.
+Then he saw action in Virginia, which he described as facing miney balls, grape shot and shells and seeing men killed and wounded all around him.
 ‘I have got used to it now,’ he wrote.

 He told Nell he’d rather be lucky than rich.
 Warren Mather wasn’t lucky.
 On Oct.
-19, 1864, he was shot in the left leg during the Battle of Cedar Creek.
-His leg was amputated up to the thigh and he was transferred to the Jarvis Hospital in Baltimore.
-Though he seemed to be recovering, gangrene set in and he died on Dec.
+19, 1864, he got shot in the left leg during the Battle of Cedar Creek.
+Doctors amputated his leg up to the thigh.
+After his transfer to the Jarvis Hospital in Baltimore, he seemed to recover.
+But gangrene set in and he died on Dec.
 16, 1864.

 On June 6, 1864, he wrote this letter to Nell: